OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 #### Scratch image

 An empty image, ideal for statically compiled languages like Go.
-Because the image is empty - the attack surface it truely minimal - only your code!
+Because the image is empty - the attack surface it truly minimal - only your code!

 For more information, refer to <https://hub.docker.com/_/scratch>